 This data illustrates the importance of influencing children to consider making a decision to follow Christ and embrace Him as Savior and Lord.

 Because the 4-14 age period slice of the pie is so large, many have started talking about a "4-14 Window."
 Many people serving as career cross-cultural missionaries have testified that they first felt God calling them to missionary service during that 4-14 age period.

 Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these." -- Matthew 9:14

 |There are lots of questions one can ask to move conversations to talking about spiritual things. [ more ]|

 -- Howard Culbertson

-Being proactive: Starting spiritual conversations with unbelievers Sharing your own faith story Seeking God's will?
+Being proactive: Starting spiritual conversations Sharing your own faith story Seeking God's will?
 African martyr's commitment Missio trip fundraising Ten ways to ruin mission trips Ministry, Church and Societycourse resources